willvieira/ms_STM-managed/manuscript/manuscript.md

 ### Analysis of the range shift under climate warming

 Using the model equations with forest management, we created a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
-The landscape is composed as a regular grid of 1698 by 170 cells where each cell (300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
+The landscape is composed as a regular grid of 1698 by 170 cells where each cell (approx. 300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
 Given the average dispersal distance for some temperate trees is in the range of 5-15 $m \cdot yr^{-1}$ [@Ribbens1994], with maximum dispersal rates estimated in the post-glacial period reaching 260 $m \cdot yr^{-1}$ [@Feurdean2013], our 300 m grid has sufficient distance to account for the rare long-distance dispersal events.
 Sensitivity analysis showed that the range shift following climate warming increased with larger grid cells (from 1 hectare to 2500 hectares), but the effect was stronger in cells larger than 100 hectares (Figure S1).
 While the choice of the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.